sesteva/react-shared-components/README.md

 #### Logic

+Following Redux concept you will code most of the application logic in Actions and Reducers.
+These are already shared across all components.

+MyComponentLogic is where we could add shared logic specific to a visual aspect of a component.
+For example, execute an action when the component is mounted, cleaning up a visual hint or input.
-MyComponentLogic is where the shared logic lives.
-Both native and web components will use it without any dependency on the DOM or native Views.
+Both native and web components will use it without any dependency on the DOM or native Views

 #### Render